rlnsy/mystix/MILESTONES.md

  3. Added an array of new keywords corresponding to different types of data objects etc.
  4. Elaborated the structure of math and variable syntax.
+ 5. Removed comments since they seem hard to parse and are not that useful.

  Things we might add going forward: